Updated: Dec 21, 2021

 Johnson’s approach to this genre could be viewed as that of an artist making a mosaic, piecing together small parts of a whole, using the direction of the legendary likes of Agatha Christie (the wonderful, long-running London show ‘The Mousetrap’ comes to mind) and Ira Levin to produce a masterful piece of entertainment that delights and surprises.
 Overall, this is a film that made me feel the full wheel of emotions.
 It’s funny, sad, suspenseful and exciting all at the same time.
 When the final credits rolled, I just wanted to press play again.
 I called this Johnson’s ‘Magnum Opus’, but I would actually go one better and call it his masterpiece.
 A masterpiece doesn’t have to be perfect.
 After all, the things we love most in life have their flaws but we love them all the same.
 I do not think Hollywood has produced a mystery film of this standard in many years.
 Johnson’s Academy Award nomination is just reward.

-Knives Out is a whodunnit in the classic Agatha Christie mould.
-Part-Poirot, part-Clouseau with liberal sprinklings of two Jonathan Lynn-directed comedies (most obviously, the classic Clue from 1985 and, I thought, the 1994 comedy Greedy), writer and director Rian Johnson has crafted a stylish film that makes the most of a star-studded cast.
+Knives Out (2019) is a whodunnit in the classic Agatha Christie mould.
+Part-Poirot, part-Clouseau with liberal sprinklings of two Jonathan Lynn-directed comedies (most obviously, the classic Clue (1985) and, I thought, the family-fueding comedy Greedy (1994)), writer and director Rian Johnson has crafted a stylish film that makes the most of a star-studded cast.
 The victim is ageing crime novelist Harlan Thrombey (given customary gravitas by Christopher Plummer), who is found dead in his study.
 And that is all the plot detail required.
 By turns mysterious and almost farcical, Johnson playfully and skilfully navigates the well-worn tropes of the genre.
 Slightly eccentric detective who's always the cleverest person in the room?
 Check.
 Oddball and paranoid family (including requisite black sheep) who could all feasibly have a motive?
 Present and correct.

 Knives Out is as engaging and intricately plotted a murder mystery as one could hope for.
 It is, however, a film that knows how clever it is, which can be a bit off-putting.
 I do not think Knives Out is quite the ‘Magnum Opus’ that James is suggesting, but it definitely shows that Rian Johnson is a versatile film-maker, adding another string to his already eclectic bow.